Print the official MCM Finisher Certificate!

 Race Number & Body Marking

-The race number received at packet pickup will be stapled together.
-The smallest number is the helmet number, the middle sized number is run number, and the long piece is number for the bike.
+The race number received at packet pickup will include three tags, all stapled together.
+The smallest number is the helmet number, the middle sized number is a run number, and the long piece is the number for a bicycle.
 Athletes will also receive body marking on race morning.

-The helmet number is the small piece of paper on the front of the race number.
-This piece of paper is actually a sticker.
+The helmet number is the small sticker on the front of the race number.
 Peel the sticker off of its protective paper and place it on the front of helmet.
 Placing the number on the side of the helmet will make it harder for the USAT Officials, photographers, volunteers and race staff to identify participants.

-On race morning after affixing assigned race number to helmet, bike, and shirt/race belt, athletes will get body marked.
+On race morning after affixing assigned race number to helmet, bike, and shirt/race belt, athletes will be body marked.
 The body marking station is located near the entrance to the Transition Area at the race site.
-Bring the run number to insure that the person body marking is writing the correct number.
+Bring the run number to ensure that the person body marking is writing the correct number.

-The body marking will have your assigned race number on both upper right and upper left arms, as well as on both right and left thigh.
+Triathletes will be body marked with their assigned race number on both the upper right and upper left arms, as well as on both the right and left thigh.